Why Supplement Quality is Important for YOU!

 What about buying online to save money?

-If all that was not unsettling enough, if you buy your supplements on Amazon or eBay there is a chance that they are actually counterfeit products!
-If a brand is very popular and sells well it is pretty easy for a third-party to copy the company’s labels, manufacture a worthless pill, put it in a bottle that looks exactly the same as the real thing, and then list it on Amazon or eBay.
+If all that was not unsettling enough, if you buy your supplements on Amazon or eBay or any number of other online retailers, there is a chance that they are actually counterfeit products!
+If a brand is very popular and sells well it is pretty easy for a third-party to copy the company’s labels, manufacture a worthless pill, put it in a bottle that looks exactly the same as the real thing, and then list it online on a website that looks trustworthy.

 So…what to do?